emscripten-core/emscripten/site/source/docs/getting_started/building_from_source/installing_from_source.rst

 ============================================

 - The Emscripten code, from GitHub (git clone git://github.com/kripken/emscripten.git.
 The master branch is fine, it is guaranteed to always be stable.
 We merge to master only after all tests pass.)
 - Emscripten's LLVM and Clang.
 Emscripten now has an LLVM backend ("fastcomp"), which means you need to use our LLVM+Clang.
-See `Getting Fastcomp <LLVM-Backend#getting-fastcomp>`_ in the :doc:`LLVM Backend` page.
+See `Getting Fastcomp <../../contributing/LLVM-Backend.html#getting-fastcomp>`_ in the `LLVM Backend <../../contributing/LLVM-Backend.html>`__ page.

 	.. note::

-		- The `LLVM Backend <https://github.com/kripken/emscripten/wiki/LLVM-Backend>`__ page has instructions for building Emscripten's LLVM+Clang.
+		- The `LLVM Backend <../../contributing/LLVM-Backend.html>`__ page has instructions for building Emscripten's LLVM+Clang.
 After you build it, run ``emcc -v``, which should print out the version number as well as run some basic tests.
 		- It is possible but not recommended to disable  fastcomp and use a stock version of LLVM (see the link for more information).

 - **Node.js** (0.8 or above; 0.10.17 or above to run websocket-using servers in node)